oheyjesse/__old_toy_rubot__/README.md

 If the robot is at the edge of the 5x5 table, it must not exceed it (it must not be allowed to fall off).

-The full brief was found online and can be found at <a href="./docs/PROBLEM.md">PROBLEM.md</a>.
+The full brief was found online and can be found at [PROBLEM.md](./docs/PROBLEM.md).
 I will be sticking firmly to this brief in terms of INPUT and REPORTing from the robot- Though I may add a feature to give the robot some personality. :)

 Getting Started
 ---------------